-Alocasia Micholitziana, also known as Frydek or Green Velvet, is a very popular houseplant originating from the Philippines.
-However, this plant isn’t popular because of its ease of use—it can be quite challenging to care for.
-Here, we’ll give you all the information on how to grow a thriving Green Velvet so that you can enjoy them in your home or garden.
+Alocasia Micholitziana, or Frydek or Green Velvet, is a popular houseplant from the Philippines.
+However, this plant isn’t popular because of its ease of use—it can be challenging to care for.
+Here, we’ll give you all the information on how to grow a thriving Green Velvet in your home or garden.

 Alocasia Frydek Care

-Just as with any plant, there are several elements to think about when giving it proper care.
+Just as with any plant, there are several elements to consider when giving it proper care.
 Although this might seem overwhelming at first, once you get the hang of what your particular plant species needs, caring for it becomes second nature.

 Lighting